Health Information Exchanges

 - For patients that do not opt out, health care participants are permitted to use and share patient information through the HIE network for any HIPAA permitted purpose.
 Additionally, California state law allows mental health patient information, pharmacy records, communicable disease records, and home health care records to be accessed and disclosed for Permitted Purposes through the HIE network, except that Participants may not make available to the HIE psychotherapy notes, substance abuse treatment records, or other types of health information that may not be disclosed under applicable federal laws without the patient's prior written authorization.

 Notifying us of your preference to “Opt-Out” of the Health Information Exchanges (Care Everywhere and San Diego Health Connect).

 Choose one (1) of the following methods to opt-out of the HIE.
 Please provide your full first and last name, gender, date of birth, and a daytime call back number, in case we have questions.
 You may include your medical record number (if known), but this is not required.
-If you choose to opt out of HIE, this will not affect your access to care at UCSD Health System in any way.
+If you choose to opt out of HIE, this will not affect your access to care at UC San Diego Health in any way.

 - Submit an online Opt Out form using your MyUCSDChart account.